Topics Map > Academic & Curricular Administration > Evaluation > Assessment of Student Learning

 - How long does it take?

 Ideally, reviews convened at the beginning of the Fall semester will be completed by the end of the Spring semester.
-Recent changes in the L&S guidelines for review focus attention more narrowly on academic programs or focused questions about the programs, which should allow L&S to maintain a schedule for review such that programs managed by our 5 professional schools, 40 departments, and 11 non-departmental programs can all be reviewed within the mandated ten-year period.
+Recent changes in the L&S guidelines for review focus attention more narrowly on academic programs or focused questions about the programs, which should allow L&S to maintain a schedule for review such that all L&S programs can be reviewed within the mandated ten-year period.

 - It seems like our review was convened early; why would that happen?

 There are a few reasons a review might be convened early.
-A department/program may have recently undertaken restructuring, which generally offers reason to check-in on the impact on academic programs.
-Or, the department/program may have recently experienced significant changes in leadership, membership, resources, or mission - all circumstances that would reasonably prompt an inquiry into the general health of the program.
-Finally, recent revisions to campus-wide program review policy express the expectation that reviews be convened 8 years after completion of the previous review, to better afford completion within the mandated 10 year time frame.
-L&S is working to implement this expectation.
+A department/program that has recently been restructured is usually asked to conduct a review of its programs three to five years after implementation of the changes, to evaluate the impact the administrative changes may have had on academic programs.
+Or, the department/program may have recently experienced significant changes in leadership, membership, resources, or mission - all circumstances that might prompt an inquiry into the general health of the program.
+Finally, revisions to campus-wide program review policy express the expectation that reviews must be convened 8 years after completion of the previous review, to ensure completion within the mandated 10 year time frame.

 - How does "Assessment of Student Learning" fit into "Program Review"?

 There is substantial overlap, but they are different.
 Assessment is the systematic examination of student learning in the program, with respect to program-wide learning outcomes.
 The information obtained through this systematic inquiry provides important information for program review - but it is not the complete picture.
-Assessment only looks at what students should be learning at the level of the whole academic program; program review looks at the program more broadly, and may include examination of such issues as the administrative structures and processes that support (or impede) student learning.
-In essence, assessment provides evidence that the faculty knows what they're requiring of students has the desired effect - and if not, it gives them the information they need to make changes.
+Assessment looks at what students should be learning at the level of the whole academic program; program review looks at the program more broadly, and may include examination of such issues as the administrative structures and processes that support (or impede) student learning - as well as issues like student demand, completion rates, time to degree, etc. In essence, assessment provides evidence that the faculty knows what they're requiring of students has the desired effect - and if not, it gives them the information they need to make changes.
+Program review complements that information by examining administrative and other factors related to program quality and effectiveness.

 - How can we get out of doing this?

 No academic program, and no unit that sponsors academic programs that require review, is "exempt" from review.
-In the past, departments/programs could work with their Associate Dean to identify better timing for a particular review; however, stricter implementation of review timelines limits this flexibility.
 All programs must be reviewed regularly, without exception.